autdel/final-project-2/README.md

 # final-project-2
 # PolyLingo - Details
 Here are some of the key details for my app.
+Use 'npm run dev' in the language-learning-game directory to run.

 ## App Architecture